Rome opera house sacks orchestra, chorus as arts funding shrivels

 Hit by falling revenues and mounting costs, the loss-making Rome Opera, has accumulated debts of more than 40 million euros ($50 million) and relies on subsidies from both the cash-strapped city of Rome and the central government to survive.

-Thursday's decision prompted calls from opposition Forza Italia party for Cultural Affairs Minister Dario Franceschini to force Rome Opera's superintendant, Carlo Fuortes, to resign.
+Thursday's decision prompted calls from opposition Forza Italia party for Cultural Affairs Minister Dario Franceschini to force Rome Opera's superintendent, Carlo Fuortes, to resign.

 Fuortes, appointed at the end of last year, said the orchestra and chorus cost 12.5 million euros a year and outsourcing would save 3.4 million.

-Massimo Cestaro, secretary general of theatre workers' union SLC-CGIL, said, "The truth is that there has been a campaign to dismantle the principal cultural institutions of our country."
+Massimo Cestaro, secretary general of theater workers' union SLC-CGIL, said, "The truth is that there has been a campaign to dismantle the principal cultural institutions of our country."

-He said the real goal of the government was to turn Italian theatres into "empty boxes".
+He said the real goal of the government was to turn Italian theaters into "empty boxes".

 (Reporting by James Mackenzie; Editing by Louise Ireland)